swtrse/wp2static/README.md

  - composer install
  - composer build wp2static
  - cd ~/Downloads
- - Take the zip file and uploadthe plugin in the wordpress admin panel
+ - Take the zip file and upload the plugin in the wordpress admin panel

 ## Differences to original version